apache/pulsar/site2/docs/getting-started-helm.md

 pulsar-mini-proxy            LoadBalancer   10.97.240.109    <pending>     80:32305/TCP,6650:31816/TCP   28m
 ```

-This output tells what are the node ports that Pulsar cluster's binary port and http port are exposed to.
-The port after `80:` is the http port while the port after `6650:` is the binary port.
+This output tells what are the node ports that Pulsar cluster's binary port and HTTP port are exposed to.
+The port after `80:` is the HTTP port while the port after `6650:` is the binary port.

-Then you can find the ip address of your minikube server by running the following command.
+Then you can find the IP address of your Minikube server by running the following command.

 ```bash
 minikube ip
 ```

-At this point, you will get the service urls to connect to your Pulsar client.
+At this point, you will get the service URLs to connect to your Pulsar client.

 ```
 webServiceUrl=http://$(minikube ip):<exposed-http-port>/